twilio-professional-services/flex-project-template/docs/docs/feature-library/pause-recording.md

 This plugin leverages Twilio Functions to perform the actual Pause and Resume action on the call or conference resource.
 When using the dual channel recording feature, the recording is on the call resource; when using the out-of-box recording feature, the recording is on the conference resource.

-Additionally this plugin registers additional Flex Actions that may be invoked by other plugins or features:
+Additionally, this plugin registers Flex Actions that may be invoked by other plugins or features:

 | Action                | Payload           |
 | --------------------- | ----------------- |